lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 set.
 When used in a SubjectPublicKeyInfo type, the subjectPublicKey BIT STRING contains the raw octet string encoding of the public key.

-{{!I-D.ietf-lamps-cms-sphincs-plus}} defines the SLH-DSA-PublicKey ASN.1
-OCTET STRING type to provide an option for encoding a public key in an environment that uses ASN.1 encoding but doesn't define its own mapping of an SLH-DSA raw octet string to ASN.1.
+{{!I-D.ietf-lamps-cms-sphincs-plus}} defines the SLH-DSA-PublicKey and SLH-DSA-PrivateKey ASN.1 OCTET STRING types to provide an option for encoding a Pure SLH-DSA public or private key in an environment that uses ASN.1 encoding but doesn't define its own mapping of an SLH-DSA raw octet string to ASN.1.
+HashSLH-DSA public and private keys can use SLH-DSA-PublicKey and SLH-DSA-PrivateKey in the same way.
 To map an SLH-DSA-PublicKey OCTET STRING to a SubjectPublicKeyInfo, the OCTET STRING is mapped to the subjectPublicKey field (a value of type BIT STRING) as follows: the most significant bit of the OCTET STRING value becomes the most significant bit of the BIT STRING value, and so on; the least significant bit of the OCTET STRING becomes the least significant bit of the BIT STRING.

-The AlgorithmIdentifier for an SLH-DSA public key MUST use one of the id-slh-dsa-* object identifiers from {{sec-alg-ids}}.
+The AlgorithmIdentifier for an SLH-DSA public key MUST use one of the id-slh-dsa-* or id-hash-slh-dsa-* object identifiers from {{sec-alg-ids}}.
 The parameters field of the AlgorithmIdentifier for the SLH-DSA public key MUST be absent.

 {{example-public}} contains an example of an id-slh-dsa-sha2-128s public key encoded using the textual encoding defined in {{?RFC7468}}.

 # Key Usage Bits

 The intended application for the key is indicated in the keyUsage certificate extension; see {{Section 4.2.1.3 of RFC5280}}.
-If the keyUsage extension is present in a certificate that indicates an id-slh-dsa-* identifier in the SubjectPublicKeyInfo, then at least one of the following MUST be present:
+If the keyUsage extension is present in a certificate that indicates an id-slh-dsa-* (Pure SLH-DSA) identifier in the SubjectPublicKeyInfo, then at least one of the following MUST be present:

 ~~~
     digitalSignature; or